 IHE facilities must comply with applicable Cal/OSHA COVID-19 Prevention Emergency Temporary Standards (ETS), State of CA or CA Department of Public Health Orders, and any Pasadena Public Health Department orders.
 Local Orders that are stricter than state requirements must be followed.

 COVID-19 vaccines are safe and effective and are the best way to prevent COVID-19 outbreaks in IHE sites and in the community.
-COVID-19 vaccines are widely available in every community.
+COVID-19 vaccines are widely available in every community, and up to date vaccination is strongly recommended for all eligible people.

 - Create partnerships with the Pasadena Public Health Department (PPHD), commercial pharmacies, and/or other vaccine providers to connect staff, students, and families to COVID-19 vaccination opportunities.

-- Promote accurate vaccine information through formal and informal channels, such as educating and training staff to better understand vaccine science, identify misinformation, and counter and
+- Promote accurate vaccine information through formal and informal channels, such as educating and training staff to understand vaccine science and how to identify misinformation and counter and dispel myths.

-- Consider offering a vaccination clinic at your IHE to make it more convenient for your employees and students to get vaccinated.
+- Consider offering vaccination clinics at your IHE to make it more convenient for your employees and students to get vaccinated.
 Consider incentivizing up to date vaccination for employees or making it easier to get vaccinated through paid time off, for example, for vaccine side effects.

 - For more information about how to promote vaccination on your campus, visit CDC’s Vaccine Toolkit for Institutes of Higher Education, Community Colleges and Technical Schools.

-- Masking with an upgraded mask may be required for a limited time both indoors and outdoors when around others, in special circumstances such as a student or staff member in IHE who was recently isolating following a positive COVID-19 test or the onset of symptoms of COVID-19, or was recently quarantining after an exposure to a confirmed case.
+- Masking with an upgraded mask may be required for a limited time both indoors and outdoors when around others, in special circumstances such as a student or staff member in school who was recently isolating following a positive COVID-19 test or the onset of symptoms of COVID-19, or is quarantining after an exposure to a confirmed case.

 - Mask Exemption Policy: At times when the Health Officer Order requires universal masking in indoor public settings including schools, alternative protective strategies may be adopted to accommodate students who cannot tolerate masks or in situations where the use of masks is challenging due to pedagogical or developmental reasons (e.g., communicating or assisting those with special needs), student safety, or an existing disability.
 Individuals may be exempt from wearing a mask for the following reasons: